taosdata/TDengine/docs/en/10-third-party/01-collection/flink.md

 | TDengineConfigParams.PROPERTYKEY_RECONNECT_RETR_COUNT   |                                               integer                                                | number of automatic reconnection retries, default value 3                                                                                                                           | only takes effect when PROPERTYKEY-INABLE AUTO-RECONNECT is true|
 | TDengineConfigParams.PROPERTYKEYDISABLE_SSL_CERTVNet    |                                               boolean                                                | Disable SSL certificate verification. true:  close, false:  Not closed.
 The default is false                                                                                        ||

-#### Use Sink connector
+Usage example:

-Write the received RowData type data into TDengine example:
+Write the sub table data of the meters table in the power database into the corresponding sub table of the sink_meters super table in the power_stink database.

 <details>
 <summary>Sink RowData</summary>